LinShuhaiLAB/LipidIN/README.md

 # If you need batch processing, please name the corresponding files in the following format, for example, `aaa.csv` with `aaa_GT.csv` ; `bbb.csv` with `bbb_GT.csv`.
 # We provide the demo directory, meanwhile, You can use more data.
 ```
-`Reverse Lipid Fingerprint Spectrogram Predicting:`Using the model to generate reverse lipid fingerprint spectrograms, independent of sample matrices, instruments.